- Dashboard lights typically have three warning levels indicating the severity of the issue with your vehicle.

 Change your wiper blades every six months and fill your windshield washer fluid regularly as needed.
 Keep some in your trunk, too.
 This will come in handy should you run out while on the road.

 Corrosion and rust can form as a result of buildup from dirt and damaging chemicals.
 Protect your finish with regular visits to the car wash or by washing it yourself with auto-specific soap.
 This chore is vital in areas that use road salt during the winter months.

 Resist the urge to use your car as a storage space and keep the inside clean.
 You’d be surprised what thieves will steal.

 Prepare a well-stocked car kit and leave it in your trunk in the event of a roadside emergency.
 Pack items like a first aid kit, non-perishable food, water, a flashlight, batteries, extra clothes and footwear, and a mobile phone charger.
 Check this kit regularly and replace any items that show signs of wear or food that has expired.

-Take your car for regular maintenance to a professional mechanic
+Get regular maintenance from a professional mechanic

-Find a local repair shop that you trust and keep up with your car’s maintenance schedule as recommended in your owner’s manual.
+Find a local repair shop you trust and keep up with your car’s maintenance schedule as recommended in your owner’s manual.

 - Annually servicing your car is key to ensuring you take care of all major systems.
 Some items to get checked by a professional include your HVAC system, brake system, fuel system, ignition system, emissions system, spark plugs, hoses, and belts.

 - Have all four wheels rotated and aligned at least once per year or every 10,000 kilometres.
 When you buy a set of new tires, you should have those aligned as well.